How Abstract Logo Design Builds Real Authority

 Association Mapping

-Ask stakeholders what qualities they associate with your abstract logo.
+Ask stakeholders to identify the qualities they associate with your abstract logo.
 Do these align with your intended brand attributes?
 Successful abstract designs should evoke the correct associations even without contextual information.

 Implementation Consistency